basilm4r0/haraka-s-hdl/README.md

-# Haraka S in Verilog
+# Haraka S in SystemVerilog

 This repository houses an implementation of the Haraka S hash function in Verilog.